Janet for Mortals

 :close-tag (* "</" (drop (cmt (* (-> :tag-name) (<- :w+)) ,check-close-tag)) ">")

 Notice that we “re-capture” :tag-name, in addition to capturing the :w+.
 Because cmt needs a single pattern to execute, I stuck them together with *, but both of these captures will be passed as arguments to check-close-tag.
+Finally, I used (drop) to ignore the return value of cmt, so that we don’t end up with a spurious true on the capture stack after this matches.

 Neat.